The Purpose of Wudu (Ablution)

 Second: Why did God command us to wash our faces and arms but only wipe our heads?
 Since wiping the head does not really clean it, it must be taken as another indication from God to confirm that physical cleanliness is not the real purpose of Ablution, but that obeying God's simple commands is the real core of the ablution instructions.

 Third: The third confirmation is found in the following verse:

-"We have cited in this Quran every example for the people, yet the human being is most argumentative."
+We have diversified in this Quran all kinds of examples for the people, yet the human being is most argumentative.
 18:54